About IVS

 Committee Members

-Oleg Titov (co-Chair), Geoscience Australia
+Oleg Titov (Chair), Geoscience Australia

 Patrick Charlot, Bordeaux Observatory